felicialeow/cs50project/README.md

 This is a web application designed to conduct quick data exploration.
 It involves summary statistics and visualization methods.
 The project is part of the CS50 Introduction to Computer Science final assessment.

-A video has been created to demonstrate the usage of data exploration tool. <URL HERE>
+A video has been created to demonstrate the usage of data exploration tool. <https://youtu.be/R2hOriwbPmc>

 ## Installation